TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 ### Memory

 The default dynamic memory requested by Gaussian is frequently too small for successful job termination.
-Herein, if amount of memory requested is insufficient, the job will crash.
+Herein, if the amount of memory requested is insufficient, the job will crash.
 There is no golden rule for memory requests.
-Usually, for common calculations (e.g. optimization, frequency etc.) 2 GB per 1 core is sufficient.
-This can be done by the `-m` flag in the command line (e.g. -m=48gb) or by adding the `%Mem` keyword in Gaussian input file (e.g. %Mem=2GB).
-For more information see [Gaussian manual](https://gaussian.com/running/) and [taltech user-guides](/#hardware-specification).
+Usually, for common calculations (e.g. optimization, frequency, etc.) 2 GB per 1 core is sufficient.
+This can be done by the `-m` flag in the command line (e.g. -m=48gb) or by adding the `%Mem` keyword in the Gaussian input file (e.g. %Mem=2GB).
+For more information see the [Gaussian manual](https://gaussian.com/running/) and [taltech user-guides](/#hardware-specification).

-However, there are calculations that require more memory (e.g TD-DFT, large SCF calculations, etc.).
+However, there are calculations that require more memory (e.g. TD-DFT, large SCF calculations, etc.).
 Data from a `slurm-JOBID.stat` file can be useful to determine the amount of memory required for a computation.
-In `slurm-JOBID.stat` file the efficiency of memory utilization is shown.
+In the `slurm-JOBID.stat` file, the efficiency of memory utilization is shown.

 Bad example: